The Sensorites

 SECOND-ELDER: Once again you question the voice of authority.

 ADMINISTRATOR: Sir, the Elders rule this planet while I am only responsible for this city.
-Yet I will do everything within my power to protect and defend that city.
+Yet I will do everything within my power to protect and defend

 SECOND-ELDER: Be careful that power is not taken from you.